-Complete any paperwork quickly and accurately, return calls as soon as you can and check in regularly with your solicitor so that you can be aware of any hold-ups and perhaps help to solve them.
-Keeping up the pressure on all quarters will help the process to move along quickly and smoothly.
+Complete any paperwork quickly and accurately, return calls as soon as possible, and check in regularly with your solicitor so that you can be aware of any hold-ups and perhaps help solve them.
+Keeping up the pressure on all quarters will help the process move quickly and smoothly.

-Once you've had your offer accepted, it's reasonable for you to ask your seller to take the property off the market to reduce exposure.
+Once your offer is accepted, it's reasonable for you to ask your seller to take the property off the market to reduce exposure.
 This includes it being taken down from estate agent windows and property portals.

 Suppose you're worried about being gazumped, and you've made a good offer.
 In that case, you could consider asking the seller to sign a legally-binding lock-in agreement meaning they can't entertain offers from anyone else.
 This agreement sees both the buyer and seller pay a small deposit refunded once the sale is complete but handed to the buyer should another buyer gazump them.

 One thing everyone fears is the thought of their property transaction falling through.
-At Circa London, we are experienced and well versed in keeping all parties in the loop at all times.
-Our dedicated negotiators do their utmost to minimize the stress and the possibility of transactions failing.
+At Circa London, an independent central London estate agents, we are experienced and well versed in keeping all parties in the loop.
+Our dedicated negotiators do their utmost to minimise the stress and the possibility of transactions failing.
 No property transaction goes without a hitch or is 100% guaranteed, but keeping our fingers on the pulse and keeping things moving forward efficiently is vital.